 Presbyterian Mission of the Presbyterian Church (USA) is an organization our former associate pastor, Joshua Heikkila, now serves as the Regional Liaison for West Africa.
 Based in Accra, Ghana, Josh works with Presbyterian churches across West Africa to strengthen connections with the presbyteries and the General Assembly of the PC(USA).

 Prior Crossing provides supportive, affordable housing for youth experiencing homelessness.
 House of Hope volunteers play an active role in tenant life by donating supplies, teaching workshops on cooking, and tending the tenant garden.

 Through Project Home, churches, synagogues, and schools become temporary homes for families experiencing homelessness.
 Before entering emergency shelter, these families struggle with choosing to pay rent or put food on the table.
-House of Hope has opened our doors each October for more than 20 years.
+House of Hope opened our doors to families each October for more than 20 years.

 Twin Cities Habitat for Humanity helps alleviate the housing crisis by assisting low-income families to construct or renovate their homes.
-House of Hope volunteers support Saturday Work Crews and the Summer Work Camp.
+House of Hope volunteers support Saturday Work Crews and Summer Faith Builders.

 Ujamaa Place is a nonprofit that assists young African American men, who are economically disadvantaged and have experienced repeated cycles of failure.
-Their mission is rooted in the philosophy of African American empowerment—everyone is important, valuable, worthy, and loveable.
+Their mission is rooted in the philosophy of African American empowerment—everyone is important, valuable, worthy, and lovable.